postmanlabs/labs-docs/v6/postman/collections/fork_merge.md

 You'll see the above collection in your team workspace 'Merge Conflict'.
 #### Merging Changes

 It's easy to see changes and merge them.
-This section describes how to merge these changes made in your collections by anyone in your team.
+This section describes how to merge the changes made in your collections by your team members.
 In this example, let's consider two requests R1 and R2 (in ForkMerge collection) having 'Get' methods in 'My Workspace'.
 Now, we go and change these request methods to 'Del' in the ForkMerge collection in Merge Conflict workspace.
-To merge these changes, go to your dashboard and click 'Merge'.
+To merge these changes, we go to the dashboard and click 'Merge'.
 Postman merges these changes successfully.
-This is illustrated clearly in the following screen, the 'Get' methods which are represented in green font initially turn into red-colored font 'Del' methods:
+This is illustrated clearly in the following screen.
+The 'Get' methods which are represented in green font initially, turn into red-colored-font 'Del' methods:

 [![merging changes](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Fork_Merge3.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Fork_Merge3.gif)